 BaseX is a free open source XQuery processor that supports XQuery 3.1.
 It has a simple user interface that is similar to XQuisitor.
-There is a possibility to configure a default context (called a database, but it is an XML file).
+There is a possibility to configure a default context (called a database, but it is an XML file or a folder with multiple XML files).
 There is one text area for the query and one text area for the result.
 Errors are shown below the query area and it is possible to show an extra pane with "Query info" where errors or execution details will appear.
-Here is BaseX with the a query from section 5.1 executed:
+Here is BaseX with the query from section 5.1 executed:

 The selected database (default context) is shown in the window title as [books].
 Use the Database menu to open (or create) a database.
+It is also possible to open a database (that has already been created) with the BaseX XQuery function db:open.